RhetTbull/osxphotos/README.md

 - `"{hdr?ISHDR,NOTHDR}"` renders to `"NOTHDR"`

 `,default`: optional default value to use if the template name has no value.
-This modifier is also used for the value if False for boolean-type fields (see above) as well as to hold a sub-template for values like `{created.strftime}`.
+This modifier is also used for the value if False for bool-type fields (see above) as well as to hold a sub-template for values like `{created.strftime}`.
 If no default value provided, "_" is used.

 e.g., if photo has no title set,